yizhiwang96/deepvecfont/README.md

 ```
 python main.py --mode train --experiment_name dvf --model_name main_model
 ```
+The configurations can be found in `options.py`.

 To test our main model, run
 ```
 python test_sf.py --mode test --experiment_name dvf --model_name main_model --test_epoch 625 --batch_size 1
 ```
 This will output the synthesized fonts without refinements.
+Note that `batch_size` must be set to 1.

 To refinement the vector glyphs, run